IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-Here we use the **ping** Ansible module directly from the command line.
+Here you use the **ping** Ansible module directly from the command line.

 ```bash